13 Top Brand Video Examples For Your Next Campaign

 Buffer does a great job of highlighting its tool’s latest features while drawing attention to its awesome remote culture.

 The first thing you notice is the video’s beautiful landscape, showing that Buffer employees can work wherever they want.
 Then, Buffer’s Product Marketing Manager explains each new feature with quick walkthroughs of how they work.
-His tone is light-hearted and engaging, consistent with Buffer’s voice and tone for its blog posts and social media content.

 2. Slite’s feature announcement video

-What we love most about this video is how it shows off Slite’s visual identity without drawing attention from its core message.
-Slite doesn’t wait until the end of the video to introduce its visual elements.
-Instead, it embeds them throughout the video to establish a strong brand image early.
+What we love most about this clip is how it shows off Slite’s visual identity without drawing attention away from its core point.

 For example, Slite's pastel brand color is used for the video’s background.
 The font, text placement, and overall illustrations also match Slite’s typography and iconography.
-On top of that, the video introduces the brand name early for quick brand recognition.
+On top of that, the video introduces the brand name early for quick recognition.
 This is a good example of how your brand book can be embedded in your storytelling seamlessly.

 3. Paystack’s quarterly roundup video

 Instead of embedding visual elements like Slite or Buffer did, Paystack employees narrate the company’s quarterly milestones wearing branded merchandise.
-This shows that employees are an important part of Paystack’s brand image.

 4. PlayPlay’s Content Summit video